 Whatever you decide, with a little research, it is hard to go wrong with the food in St. Martin, so come hungry!
-While there are wonderful restaurants throughout the island, there are also some that serve generic bar food or casual dining meals (especially outside Grand Case) and it would be a shame to waste a meal at one of these establishments.
-Have you been to any St. Martin restaurants that you have really enjoyed?
-We would love to hear about it in the comments.
+We especially loved the St. Martin seafood.
+While there are wonderful restaurants throughout the island, there are also some that serve generic bar food or casual dining meals (especially outside Grand Case).
+It would be a shame to waste a meal at one of these establishments when there are plenty of fantastic options for food in St. Maarten.

-Expert Tips for St. Martin Restaurants:
+Expert Tips for SXM Restaurants

 - Try as many St. Martin restaurants as possible – so many great options.

 - Share meals as the portions are often pretty large.